SHORT-FORM ORIGINAL SCORE & SOUND DESIGN WORKFLOW

 1. Animator/Director pitches rough storyreel to Musician/Composer.
 This is generally comprised of loosely timed storyboards with "scratch" (stand-in or temporary) musical score and some scratch sound effects.
 Often this is accompanied by "Directors Notes" to help the Musician understand the sub-text of each scene.
 Nov.11th

 4. Animator/Editor provides final timings as "locked edit".
 Once animation is nearly complete, the animator/editor works closely with the sound designer to create final timing for a "locked" edit.
 Final animation is ideal at this point but due to tight deadlines, the locked edit will likely contain near final animation and low-resolution renders, and a combination of scratch and final audio FX.
-April (early)
+March 29

 5. Musician/Composer provides finished score to Animator/Editor (1st then final draft).
 The animator/editor will then replace scratch score with final music.
 Leave time for some back and forth adjustments as the final elements are put into place.
-April (late)
+April Hand-off on April 15th/revisions by April 25th

 6. Animator/Editor works with Sound Designer to create a final audio mix.
 At this point the sound designer (if you have one) provides final sound effects and works with the animator/editor to create a final audio mix.
 Four ears are always better than two.
 May 1